I’m sorry to burst your bubble, but there are hardly any documentaries about China on Netflix.

 Filming thought-provoking stories from within China is virtually impossible due to the government’s tight control on media.

-In addition, Netflix hasn’t been around very long.
-Its catalog of great documentaries about any country – let alone China – is limited.
+In addition, Netflix hasn’t been around for very long.
+Its catalog of documentaries about any country – let alone China – is limited.

-That said, there’s a handful of documentaries about China on Netflix you can enjoy.
-And here they are!
+There are seven documentaries about China on Netflix you can enjoy.

 This was filmed just before the COVID-19 pandemic, and released on Netflix in October 2021.